jan-kreischer/UZH_ML4NLP/Project-03/README.md

 First of all we remove patterns like retwees, hyperlinks, emojis, xml, hashtags which do not help with the classification.
 Then we detect all languages with a small number of occurences (< 100).
 We use back translation and upsamling in order to increase the sample size to at least 100.
 The labels are then transformed into indices and the tweets are tokenized and vectorized and then padded to all have a unit length of 80.
-When then split the vectorized data into training and test data based on a 80:20 split.
+Next, we split the vectorized data into training and test data based on a 80:20 split.
 10 percent of the training data is then used as validation data.

 ## Part 1
 We decided to build the CNNs using keras.
-We tried out different values for the optimizer, learning rate, dropout, number of filters, stride, kernel size, different pooling strategies and batch sizes.
-Since we are not dropping any classes neither from the training nor the train set we see that our best classifier performs very well on average (Weighted F1 score of 97%).
+We tried out different combinations of optimizer, learning rate, dropout, number of filters, stride, kernel size, different pooling strategies and batch sizes.
+Since we are not dropping any classes from neither the training nor the train set we see that our best classifier performs very well on average (Weighted F1 score of 97%).
 However, if you consider the macro F1 score (which weights the F1 equally for every label) you can see that the model performs not really well, because it only achieves a macro F1 of 50%.
 An easy trick in order to increase the macro F1 score, would be to drop all the labels with small sample size from the training and test set.